-Our revenues during the three years ended December 31, 2017 have grown at a compound annual growth rate of 27%.
+Our revenues during the three years endedDecember 31, 2018 have grown at a compound annual growth rate of 19%.
 We expect our growth to continue, which could place additional demands on our resources and increase our expenses.
-Our future growth will depend on, among other things, our ability to successfully grow our total assets under management and administration and add additional clients.
-If we are unable to implement our growth strategy, develop new investment solutions and services and gain new clients, our results of operations, financial condition or business may be materially adversely affected.
+Our future growth will depend on, among other things, our ability to successfully grow our total assets under management and administration by adding new investment solutions and services and add additional clients.
+If we are unable to implement our growth strategy, adding new investment solutions and services and gain new clients, our results of operations, financial condition or business may be materially adversely affected.